UBoat-Botnet/UBoat/README.md

 ## Project maintained by

-- Souhardya Sardar ( Souhardya@protonmail.com)
+- Souhardya Sardar ( Souhardya@protonmail.com )
 - Tuhinshubhra aka r3dhax0r ( https://github.com/Tuhinshubhra )

-- Team Virtually Unvoid Defensive ( https://github.com/virtuallyud )
+If you'd like to contribute and fix the server side issues of the botnet please kindly mail me at Souhardya@protonmail.com untill it's fixed this repository is going to stay archived :)

 __Screens :__